Insubric/steepest_paths_tool/Challenges.md

 1. Compute the gradient from the DEM.
 2. Compute the “jump points” as described in the previous paragraph.
 3. Compute the steepest paths following the procedure described in the submitted paper.
-4. Truncate the steepest paths at the location at which for the first time they leave the forest for a horizontal distance greater than a threshold value (see the _maxnoforest_ variable which is set by default to 40 meters in the R script).
+4. Truncate the steepest paths at the location at which for the first time they leave the forest for a horizontal distance greater than a threshold value (see the _maxnoforest_ variable which is set by default to 40 meters in the main R script).

 Computation of the truncation of the trajectories
 ----------------------